Quality Standards

 The Phase 3 adverse-event profile is the load-bearing real-world tolerability finding.
 Nausea was reported in 40.0% of bremelanotide-randomized participants vs. 1.3% placebo, with median onset at 30 minutes post-dose and median duration 2.4 hours[8][10].
 Pre-treatment with ondansetron was reported as ineffective, consistent with a centrally-mediated nausea mechanism rather than a peripheral GI mechanism.
 Flushing occurred in 20.3%, injection-site reactions in 13.2%, and headache in 11.3% of bremelanotide subjects across the integrated Phase 3 data set.

-Focal hyperpigmentation was reported in approximately 1% of patients receiving up to eight monthly doses, with higher incidence in patients with darker baseline skin pigmentation and with chronic (rather than on-demand) dosing.
-Per the Vyleesi prescribing information, resolution was not confirmed in all affected patients[11].
+Focal hyperpigmentation was reported in approximately 1% of trial participants, with higher incidence in those with darker baseline skin pigmentation and with chronic rather than on-demand administration.
+Per the approved prescribing information, resolution was not confirmed in all affected participants[11].
 Transient cardiovascular effects 2-4 hours post-dose included approximately +6 mmHg systolic and +3 mmHg diastolic mean peak blood pressure elevation and a -5 bpm heart-rate decrease.

 The Phase 3 discontinuation rate was 41.9% in Study 301 and 43.8% in Study 302 over 24 weeks, vs. 16.0% and 28.4% in the respective placebo arms[8].
 The 14-26 percentage-point excess discontinuation reflects the adverse-event burden, primarily nausea, and frames the real-world tolerability ceiling.